A Nonpartisan Resource for Clay County, South Dakota Election Information

 - Republican Party – National | South Dakota

-This page is compiled and maintained by employees of the Edith B. Siegrist Vermillion Public Library.
+This page is compiled and maintained to the best of our ability as employees of the Edith B. Siegrist Vermillion Public Library.
 Links to political parties and/or campaign websites are for informational purposes only and do not in any way constitute an endorsement.